-All credits for this information (and even this recipe) go to dr. Greger, the best and most honest source of knowledge at the moment for plant based foodies.
+All credits for this information (and even this recipe) go to dr. Greger.
 You can read all about dr. Greger’s book here.
-He speaks a lot about hibiscus tea since he used to drink 2 liters of cold brewed hibiscus tea per day.
-He cut it down now to about 900 ml per day since that is best according to latest research.
+He writes a lot about hibiscus tea since he used to drink 2 liters of cold brewed hibiscus tea per day.
+He cut it down to about 900 ml per day since that is best according to latest research.
 And to get the best anti oxidant benefits it’s best to sip on this tea throughout the day.

 If you are also going to make cold brew hibiscus tea, I’d love to know!
 Rate the recipe below or share your creation on Facebook or Instagram.
 And don’t forget to tag me.
 I’d love to see your creations!

 Want to save this recipe for later?
 Pin the recipe to your Pinterest boards: